Mumbai — overview

 Kala Ghoda District

 The arts and heritage district of South Mumbai, containing the CSMVS museum, the Jehangir Art Gallery, several commercial art galleries, the David Sassoon Library, and the Rajabai Clock Tower.
 A walkable district best explored on foot.
-The annual Kala Ghoda Arts Festival takes place here every February — nine days of visual arts, music, dance, theatre, and heritage walks.
+The annual Kala Ghoda Arts Festival takes place here every February.

 Timing: Open daily — individual institutions have their own hours